 CASA Malawi will provide updates in May when the first small-scale farmers will be sending their fish to market.

-About CASA Malawi is one of 3 focus countries for CASA.
+Malawi is one of 3 focus countries for CASA.
 The others are Nepal and Uganda.
 The programme aims to change how investors, donors and governments view and invest in agribusinesses that work with smallholder supply chains.